BPavanVenkataSai/Word-Frequency-in-Classic-Novels/README.md

-Certainly!
-Here's a GitHub description for your "Word Frequency in Classic Novels" project:

----

 # Word Frequency Analysis in Classic Novels

 This project explores the linguistic richness of classic literature by analyzing word frequencies across several timeless novels.
 Utilizing Python, Jupyter Notebook, BeautifulSoup, Requests, and NLTK, we delve into the textual data to uncover intriguing patterns and insights.